acorn2984/DSC_Crystallisation_Peaks/README.md

 - cooling_time = (300-target_temp)/50 * 60 seconds
 ```

-### Origin Normalization
+### Origin Normalisation
 1. Identifies first minimum in heat flow after isothermal period begins
 2. Sets this minimum as time = 0 and heat flow = 0
 3. All subsequent data points are relative to this origin

-### Crystallization Detection
+### Crystallisation Detection
-Uses a smoothed minimum-finding algorithm to detect when crystallization is complete (plateau reached).
+Uses a smoothed minimum-finding algorithm to detect when crystallisation is complete (plateau reached).

 ## File Structure